Embark versus Wisdom Panel! Using the DNA from our mystery pup, we tried both dog DNA tests to find out which was best.

 My Impression

-Both companies provided a breed breakdown, breed descriptions, hypothetical family tree, a measure of genetic diversity, health screening for 200+ genetic conditions, and a report on traits your dog inherited, like coat color and tendency to shed.
+Both companies provided a breed breakdown, breed descriptions, hypothetical family tree, a measure of genetic diversity, health screening for 200+ other genetic diseases and conditions, and a report on physical traits your dog inherited, like coat color and tendency to shed.

-Embark‘s results took a little longer, but if connecting with people who’s dogs are related to yours interests you, this is your shot.
+Embark‘s results took a little longer, but if you’re interested in connecting with people whose dogs are related to yours, this is your shot.
 They also provided more information on the dog’s genetic origins.

-As far as the actual results … truthfully, I’m still shaking my head.
+As far as the actual results, truthfully, I’m still shaking my head.
 The Dutch Shepherd makes sense, but Chow?
 Really?!
 I just don’t see it.
-After both tests, we know one thing with absolute certainty, and it’s that Myles is 100% very good boy.
+After both tests, we know one thing with absolute certainty, and that’s that Myles is 100% a very good boy.

 For the Winners